kqwq/KhanBot/ideas.md

 5. Implement proxy for major APIs.
 (Like how Squishy did his multiplayer stuff)

 # To Do
-1. Ability to send guardian-like warnings to users (tested, not possible)
-2. Ability to hide programs
-3. Ability to flag a program
+1. Ability to spin-off a program
-4. Ability to spin-off a program
+2. Ability to get Energy Points
-5.
+3.